-CHINA - Prices of agricultural foodstuffs in China rose by a small amount in the week of 19-25 August according to a survey of 36 medium and large sized cities conducted by the Chinese Ministry of Commerce.
+CHINA - The prices of farm produce in China rose slightly in the last week of August.
+According to a survey of prices in 36 large and medium sized cities by the Chinese Ministry of Commerce.

-The retail price of chicken and eggs kept rising, with eggs up by 0.6 per cent and chicken up by 0.1 per cent.
+The prices of poultry and eggs continued rising, with the price of eggs up 1.8 per cent and chicken up 1.6 per cent.

 TheMeatSite News Desk